 - Wooden spoons I needed to get rid of anyways…perfect and real looking for mixing.

 - Tree branches Peter just trimmed made a nice “stove” with the oven underneath.

-- Empty plastic flower pots made good drinking glasses.
+- Empty plastic flower pots made good drinking glasses or food containers.

-- A built wooden base we had around that our old dryer sat on.
+- A wooden base we had around that our old dryer sat on.
 You could use an old side table for this.
 Goodwill is full of those!